30 May Cherry Dark Chocolate Cupcakes

 Add the dry ingredients into the bowl of liquids and stir gently using a spatula or a wooden spoon.
-It’s extremely important to mix by hand, not using a mixer or food processor, this will create a fluffy bake.
+It’s extremely important to mix by hand and not with a mixer or food processor, as hand-mixing will create a truly fluffy bake.

-In case you use silicon molds or a non-stick muffin tray – slightly grease with coconut oil using a brush, if you use or a muffin tray, simply place the paper cups.
+In case you use silicon molds or a non-stick muffin tray – slightly grease with coconut oil using a brush.
+If you use a muffin tray, simply place the paper cups inside.

 Bake for 30-35 minutes or until an inserted toothpick comes out clean.
-Check 5 minutes before your timer rings.
+Check on them 5 minutes before your timer rings.
 You know, you gotta become friends with your oven.